stfcrux/Ecare_mobileApp/README.md

   the email of another user.
 User can engage with video chat/Text chat with an user they added by clicking the user of choice from the contact list

+- The top left button is our user settings button, where the user can choose to change thier contact information.
+(Still debugging, errors with photo storing)

 - To access the mapping functionalies, click the bottom left button.
 The user has to provide the start and end location to view the route between them, User can either click use current location and the app will automatically input the user's location to the start location field, or they can manually type in where they want to go with text autocompelte.
   Likewise, to select thier destination location, they can use place picker where it will list all notable points of interest to the user and they can simply slect where they want to go.

+- Nearby Places feature, at the bottom of the map screen, the user can choose to find near schools, restaurents and hospitals, once found, the user can click on the given markers and can choose to route to them from wherever they please to start from.

 - To access our other tools, user can click the bottom right button, where it has a checklist feature a alarm clock feature and the magnifier feature.